MSc Mechanical Engineering and Industrial Management

 |MEC6014 - An Introduction to Matlab - 5 credits||

 The course introduces students to the commercial software Matlab.
 Matlab is a computer language that is used to analyse data and model engineering systems.
 The aim of this module is to get you started using Matlab at the University of Sheffield.
 This is an Online module.
 The module will cover getting on to Matlab, its architecture, running simple programs and graph plotting.
 Students follow a series of on-line tutorials and submit exercises at each stage to ensure they follow and fully understand the subject.
-These tutorial files are unique for every student.
-This is followed by a larger project that students carry out for themselves based on their own interests and discussions with their tutor/supervisor.
 This will be assessed along with an online diary detailing their programming approach.
-Support will provided by a weekly drop in session with the course demonstrator.
+Support will be provided by regular drop in session with the course demonstrator.
 During these sessions student will be able to obtain general advice or ask for detailed questions.

 Students will take 30 credits from this group during semester 1.